vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/mFibonnaci-State-Machine-eg.md

 $$
 As a trivial example, the challenge may be: Prove knowledge of the initial values that produced $\mathbf{a_{10} = 17179869184}$, the eleventh member of the mFibonacci Series, without revealing the initial values.

-The task therefore, is to first build a state machine that would enable anyone to prove knowledge of the initial values $\mathbf{a_0}$ and $\mathbf{a_1}$ that yields a specific n-th member of the mFibonacci Series.
+The task therefore, is to first build a state machine that would enable anyone to prove knowledge of the initial values $\mathbf{a_0}$ and $\mathbf{a_1}$ that yields a specific N-th member of the mFibonacci Series.